 Bench Accounting, branded simply as “Bench”, is a fintech company that automates accounting for small- to medium-sized businesses.

-For a scaled monthly fee, you get the following: dedicated bookkeeper, access to the Bench software, accurate monthly books, year-end financials, and tax season support.
+For a scaled monthly fee, you get the following: dedicated bookkeeper, access to the Bench software, accurate monthly books, year-end financials, and tax season support - as well as some pretty impressive customer service.

 Get out from under your own Books and outsource your bookkeeping.